Acute tubular necrosis

 Acute tubular necrosis (ATN) is a medical condition involving the death of tubular epithelial cells that form the renal tubules of the kidneys.
 Because necrosis is often not present, the term acute tubular injury (ATI) is preferred by pathologists over the older name acute tubular necrosis (ATN).
 ATN presents with acute kidney injury (AKI) and is one of the most common causes of AKI.
 Common causes of ATN include low blood pressure and use of nephrotoxic drugs.
 The presence of "muddy brown casts" of epithelial cells found in the urine during urinalysis is pathognomonic for ATN.
 Management relies on aggressive treatment of the factors that precipitated ATN (e.g. hydration and cessation of the offending drug).
 Because the tubular cells continually replace themselves, the overall prognosis for ATN is quite good if the underlying cause is corrected, and recovery is likely within 7 to 21 days.

 Classification

 ATN may be classified as either toxic or ischemic.
 Toxic ATN occurs when the tubular cells are exposed to a toxic substance (nephrotoxic ATN).
 Ischemic ATN occurs when the tubular cells do not get enough oxygen, a condition that they are highly sensitive and susceptible to, due to their very high metabolism.
+Due to several reasons, the proximal portion of the renal tubule is most commonly injured in ATN.